CV Tools: Overview & Technical FAQ

 CV Tools is a free pack consisting of CV-enabled instruments, synchronization tools, and modulation utilities that enable users to seamlessly integrate Ableton Live with modular devices that utilize the Eurorack format.

-The full version will be released along with Live 10.1.
+The full version will be released soon and requires Live 10.1.
 However, users who meet the requirements below can sign up for the Beta and now download the CV Tools Pack from the Ableton Beta site, Centercode.

 Requirements for CV Tools